By Emily Leclerc

 The gardeners are mostly unrestricted in the plants they’re allowed to grow.
 Each plot becomes uniquely suited to the gardener tending it.
 The organized garden retains a sense of wildness because of the jumbled assortment of plants grown.

-This year, Betty and Neal Sanders, who are in charge of the Medfield Community Garden, have a waiting list for plots.
+This year, Betty and Neal Sanders, who are members of National Garden Clubs and in charge of the Medfield Community Garden, have a waiting list for plots.
 They have filled all 70 plots, and even more people are clamoring to get one.

 “In any given year, I’ve got about 11 or 12 plots that I’ve got to find new people for,” Neal Sanders said.
 “We use social media.
 We have an article in the town paper.
 We do a garden lecture up at the library.
 Out of that we usually get enough people to fill out the garden just exactly.
 Every year, we have never had anyone left on the waiting list.
 This year, on March 1, it’s like the spigot opened.”